Taweilo/Credit_Line_Increase_Model/README.md

 #### **1. Negative impacts of using the model:**

-*Math or Software problems*:
+*Math or Software problems*: After deploying the model, there can be a variety of issues related to data integrity, data drift, and server problems.
+The model in production will require constant monitoring for us to be in control of the product and detect issues early on.
+Additionally, it must be continuously evaluated for it's performance metrics.

 *Real world risks*: From the model and computed AIR values, it is safe to say that the models discrimination is not fully remediated.
 Using a biased model in the real world could have a severe negative impact.
 In this case, there might be an instance where the model makes a biased decision to individuals.
-Not granting a credit line increase to a Hispanic or black person could be a problem, compared to a White or Asian.
+Not granting a credit line increase to a Hispanic or black person as compared to a White or Asian, could be a problem.
 In addition, denying a credit line increase could potentially impact their credit scores.
 Eventually, credit scores further influence several decisions such as getting approved for credit cards, auto loans, home loans, and interest rates.